samhuk/exhibitor/contributing/development.md

 It runs on MacOS, Windows, and Linux environments.

+One exception is **release builds**.
+This uses `make`, which is not natively available on Windows.
+It is recommended to use WSL.

 It runs on many versions of Node.js, tested back to version 14.x.

+## Development Deployment

+For a development deployment, run `npm start`.

+This starts a hot-reloading build of the site client, server, and test component library (within `/test/componentLibrary`), and serves the client and server by default at http://localhost:4001.

 ## Structure

 This section details the basic structure of the repository.

-This repository is split into three main parts - the **Javascript API**, the **CLI**, and the **Site**.
+This repository is split into three main parts - the **API**, the **CLI**, and the **Site**.

-### Javascript API
+### API

-The Typescript for the Javascript API is at `/src/api`.
+The Typescript for the API is at `/src/api`.

-This defines what the use will consume in their code in order to use the package.
+This is the Javascript API that user consume in their code in order to use the package.

 ### CLI

 The Typescript for the CLI is at `/src/cli`.

-This is the Command Line Interface application that the user runs to do things like start the exhibitor site.
+This is the Command Line Interface application that the user runs to do things like start the Site.

 The CLI uses Node.js.